akshithg05/notes/NodeJS/Season 2.md

 While using ref it is always recommended only to populate the necessary fields, we should not be sending the entire object, that is a bad practice.
 We should not over fetch the data unnecessarily.

+### 15/10/2025

+Read about ref and populate.
+This is basically a replacement for joins in SQL.